OBD1 vs. OBD2: Definitive guide, interpretation and comparison

 OBD1

-If you own an older car that was manufactured before 1996 then you have no choice but to go for an obd1 scanner.
-This is because older cars do not support modern obd2 scanners.
+If you own an older car that was manufactured before 1996, then you have no choice but to go for an OBD1 scanner.
+This is because older cars (manufactured pre-1996) do not support modern OBD2 scanners.

-While obd1 scanners do offer a few functionalities, the cons outweigh the pros.
-They support manufacturer-specific scanners only, which means that one scanner can work with just a single brand.
+While OBD1 scanners do offer a few functionalities, the cons outweigh the pros.
+They support manufacturer-specific scanners only, which means that only one scanner will work with just a single brand.

 Moreover, they offer limited features and can be slow to respond.
 Plus, it can be hard to pinpoint the exact cause of a problem due to a lack of explanation.